vinceumo/todo/tutorial.md

 https://source.unsplash.com/featured/?{KEYWORD},{KEYWORD}
 ```

-As we are going to bind our keyword inside an attribute we are going to use `v-bind`:
+As we bind our keyword inside an attribute, we are using `v-bind`:

 ```html
 <header v-bind:style="'background-image: url(https://source.unsplash.com/featured/?' + todoLists[currentListIndex].keyword + ')'">